nmatavka/Hermes-Paige/DOCS/PaigeManual-1to19.md

 The purpose of this document is to provide initial programming information for the OpenPaige developers.
 Comments are welcome, as are useful example code submissions.
 Questions and answers from OpenPaige developers may be used in subsequent editions of the manual.

-This function sets a new tab that applies to the specified selection.

 ## 1.2 How to use this manual

 The OpenPaige technology is quite extensive, so we recommend that you do not simply dive into the middle of this manual and start implementing complex features.